 Although I am writing this almost two years after the trip, I remember it being awesome.
 I wanted to put a goal in front of myself to prepare for, and Gannett Peak was the perfect choice.
 I did some hiking before hand to get in shape and the trip went off without any issues.
 It was a heavy snow year in the Wind River Range, but Jeff and I were still able to summit Wyoming's state highpoint and have a great trip.

 Day four had us packing up camp and hiking the 14 miles all the way back out to the trailhead.
-There are a few ups and downs on the trail given the distance, but we made the 14 miles out in nine hours hiking from 6:00 in the morning to 3:00 in the afternoon.
-We decided to make the drive all the way back to Denver, Colorado, this day also and ended up at home around 11:00.
+There are a few ups and downs on the trail given the distance, but we made the 14 miles out in nine hours hiking from 6:00 am to 3:00 pm.
+We decided to make the drive all the way back to Denver, Colorado, on the day we hiked out and ended up at home around 11:00 pm.
 In days gone by, I would have written a novel about this trip.
 Nevertheless, it was really worth it and the Wind River Range is beautiful.
 Gannett Peak is difficult, but not out of the question especially if you have the time.